ServerlessLife/lambda-live-debugger/README.md

 ## Contributors (alphabetical)

-- ⭐ Your name here for smaller code/documentation contributions or sample projects as part of bug reports
+- ⭐ Your name here for documentation contributions, minor code additions, or sample projects submitted with bug reports.

 ## Declarment